sneekz85cat/notes/README.md

 # 2024-02-13
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.
 First, determine which tasks are the most important and which can wait until later.
 Then, allocate time for each task based on its complexity and importance.
 Finally, use version control and other organizational tools to keep your code clean and easy to manage.
 By following these tips, you will be able to complete your projects more quickly and with fewer errors.

+# 2024-02-14
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that readability counts, as code is read far more often than it is written."

+In essence, this quote emphasizes the importance of avoiding unnecessary optimization efforts during initial development stages, which might otherwise complicate the codebase without providing significant performance benefits.
+It's about making the right decisions at the right time, always considering the balance between code clarity and efficiency.